Madison County License Hearing Guide

 Related Guides

-Madison DUI License Suspension & ALR Hearing: Fight to Keep Your Driving Privileges
+Madison County DUI License Suspension & ALR Hearing

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-Where to Request: The hearing request must be submitted to the Tennessee Department of Safety (DOS).
+- Where to Request: You must request the hearing from the Tennessee Department of Safety (DMV).

-What Happens If You Miss the Deadline: If you fail to request a hearing within 15 days, your license will be automatically suspended.
-There are very few exceptions to this rule.
-Therefore, act immediately!
+- What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your driver's license will be automatically suspended.
+There are very limited exceptions to this rule.

 Automatic License Suspension